Warnings: mild description of violent murder, references to sexual assault.

 “You’re not bothering me.”

-Jingyi was so used to being thought a bother, by the outer disciples and by Lan Qiren, that he found himself without words to reply with.
+Jingyi was so used to being thought of as a bother, by the outer disciples and by Lan Qiren, that he found himself without words to reply with.

 He expected Hanguang-Jun to go on his way.
-Perhaps back to the top of the mountain in that small house where he lived, or perhaps downward to meet his brother.
+Perhaps back to the top of the mountain in that small house where he lived, or perhaps down to the manor to meet with his brother.
 But Hanguang-Jun stayed where he stood and bent over the ground to pick up one of the rabbits.
-His wide sleeves brushed over the wet grass, but he showed no sign of caring.
+His wide sleeves brushed over the wet grass, and he showed no sign of caring for the damp stains.

 In his hands, the rabbit was very small.
 It squirmed and then relaxed when Hanguang-Jun touched its head right between its long ears, blinking its red eyes open and closed.